-6.1 Calculations of thermal transmittance (U value) should be carried out in accordance with BS EN ISO 6946 : 2007, BRE Digest 465 and BRE Report 443 : 2006 using the insulation thermal conductivity (λ_D value) of 0.029 W·m-1·K-1 for PUR foam insulation and 0.77 W·m-1·K-1 for brick-slips (see Table 4 of this Certificate).
+6.1 Calculations of thermal transmittance (U value) should be carried out in accordance with BS EN ISO 6946 : 2007 and BRE Report 443 : 2006 using the insulation thermal conductivity (λ_D value) of 0.029 W·m-1·K-1 for PUR foam insulation and 0.77 W·m-1·K-1 for brick-slips.

 6.2 The U value of a wall will depend on the type and thickness of additional insulation (if used), the number and type of fixings and the insulating value of the substrate wall and its internal finish.
-Example additional insulation thicknesses required for a Gebrik panel (40 mm PUR and 20 mm brick-slip) to achieve the U values shown in the documents supporting the national Building Regulations are given in Table 4.
+Example additional insulation thicknesses required for a Gebrik panel (40 mm PUR and 20 mm brick-slip) to achieve the U values shown in the documents supporting the national Building Regulations are given in Table 3.

-Table 4 Additional phenolic insulation thicknesses (m nml to achieve i typical design U values (1)
+Table 3 Additional phenolic insulation thicknesses (mm) to achieve typical design U values(1)(2)(3)